Oil jumps as dollar dives, crude up 19 percent in four days

 "It needs to get worse here in terms of productive capacity" before the market can fully recover, said John Kilduff, a partner at New York energy hedge fund Again Capital.

-He said oil companies could reverse planned cuts in capital spending anytime, "so the desired production cuts may not fully materialize."
+He said oil companies could reverse planned cuts in capital spending anytime, "so the desired production cuts may not fully materialise."

 BP said it would deepen cuts in capital investment this year.
 CEO Bob Dudley said he expected crude prices to remain soft.